phantomics/april/compatibility-notes.md

 ECL has two issues working with April: first, ECL's implementation of `(acos)` works differently than other implementations; compare the output `(acos 2)` in ECL and others.
 This affects the performance of the `[○ circular]` function and causes the failure of one of April's main tests.

-Second, ECL has issues with `(rational)` and `(rationalize)`.
-Evaluating `(rationalize 2.3)` will have a much different outcome in ECL compared to other implementations.
+Second, ECL has issues with `(rationalize)`.
+Evaluating `(rationalize 2.3)` will have a much different outcome in ECL compared to other implementations; it appears at least for this case that `(rationalize)` is simply passing its input to `(rational)`.
 This will cause issues when taking the greatest common divisor or lowest common multiple of floats, as with `1∨1.5`.
 It results in the failure of two tests from [the numeric function demo suite](./demos/dfns/numeric).

 ECL occasionally hangs when running complex functions.
 If this happens, sending an interrupt (C-c in Emacs+Slime) and selecting the `CONTINUE` option usually causes it to resume running the function.